SenteraLLC/QASM/README.md

 - ``"components": <Array>`` Array of component config objects.
 Order of the components is the order they appear in the toolbar
     - Required for all components:
         - ``"component": <string>`` One of the following component names:
+            - ``"home"`` for a home screen, which shows the QASM Logo and a button to show the active config JSON
             - ``"grid"`` for a grid of images, and the ability to label each image as a single class type
             - ``"multiclassgrid"`` for a grid of images that supports multiple class types per image
             - ``"imagelabeler"`` for a [ULabel](https://github.com/SenteraLLC/ulabel) image labeling tool